gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

     - Scan to detect test classes.
 The improvements to reuse directory scanning result could be used here to avoid the scanning.
     - Calculate class files hash.
 This should be removed, as it overlaps with `Test.candidateClassFiles`

-A breakdown of the wall clock time spent by `test` with 1000 main and tests classes:
+A typical breakdown of the wall clock time spent by `test` with 1000 main and tests classes:

--   74ms, up-to-date check
+- 62ms, up-to-date check
--  354ms, start and connect to worker process
+- 11ms, start worker process
-- 3023ms, detect and run tests
+- 3246ms, detect and run tests (includes the above time)
+    - 351ms, initialise worker process
+        - 181ms, setup in worker
+    - 443ms, detect test classes (mostly blocked waiting for worker to start)
+    - 2930ms, run tests in worker
--    6ms, serialize binary results
+- 3ms, serialize binary results
+- 226ms, generate XML reports
--  504ms, generate XML and HTML reports
+- 384ms, generate HTML reports
+- 190ms, snapshot outputs
--  236ms, detect output files and write task history
+- 9ms, write task history